SlySlinky/Games/Casino/readme.md

 # Casino Games

-## Description
+## What it is

-A casino-themed game comprised of a slot machine, craps, blackjack, roulette.
+* A casino-themed game comprised of a slot machine, craps, blackjack, roulette.
+* 4 mini-games put into one package
+* Blackjack managed by bots
+* Money gained from each game with the goal of making the greatest amount possible.

 ## Class Diagram